espy/hoodie-plugin-tutorial/README.md

 #### Extending Pocket with your Plugin's own Admin Panel

-For this example, let's do something simple and assume we'd want to display some very basic stats:
+For this example, let's have an admin panel which

-* total direct messages sent
+* can send users direct messages
-* direct messages sent per month
+* has a configurable config setting for maximum message length (because it's working for Twitter, why shouldn't it work for us?)

 To do this, you must provide a `/pocket` directory in your plugin's root directory, and this should contain a small HTML page, or, more precisely, an HTML fragment.
 This means an HTML document without `<html>`, `<head>` or `<body>` tags.
 You can have `<script>`and `<link>` tags in there to load JS and CSS, and Hoodie will automatically inject three more things for your convenience: